to Buddhism, ‘Mind is the forerunner of all states’*. Everything we experience

 and hatred, it is easy to radiate thoughts of metta towards others.

-After some practise when the technique is well developed, metta could be directed towards a person whom you have some difficulty or dislike.
+After some practise when metta is well developed, it may be directed towards a person whom you have some difficulty or dislike.

 concept can be gradually widened to include whole groups and even all